jsreport/docs/docs/cli.md

 To see available options and usage example type `jsreport win-install -h`.

+The installed service wraps jsreport using [nssm](https://nssm.cc/) which adds auto-restarting logic.
+The [nssm](https://nssm.cc/) additionally writes unexpected errors to the windows event logs where you can try to search if you wan't find relevant info in the standard jsreport logs.

 ### `win-uninstall`

 `Command only available when local version is installed in your project`